kevin-mcneil/CSM-Playbook/ai-prompts/README.md

 - [Outcome 3]
 - [Outcome 4]

 Help me build a stakeholder map.
 Include anyone who might be influenced by our product, who might have a project that touches our product, or anyone who might be involved in the buying committee.
-Which stakeholders and departments should I prioritize for relationship building to ensure successful adoption and expansion?"
+Which stakeholders and departments should I prioritize for relationship building to ensure successful adoption and expansion?

 ## Prompt: Stakeholder Motivations Table

-"For each of those stakeholders, please summarize the following in a table, one stakeholder per row:
+For each of those stakeholders, please summarize the following in a table, one stakeholder per row:
 - What business outcomes and metrics matter most to this stakeholder
 - How they typically measure success
 - Common challenges they face
 - How our solution addresses these challenges
-- What risks might cause them to disengage or question our value"
+- What risks might cause them to disengage or question our value

 ## Prompt: Preparation for Role Specific Understanding